LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Study Setup

+\item \textbf{GPT-3.5}: GPT-3.5~\cite{GPT-3.5} is a general-purpose language model developed by OpenAI.
+While it is not exclusively designed for coding, it possesses powerful code generation capabilities due to its extensive training on diverse text, including programming languages. \end{itemize}

-In our implementation, the first six code LLMs were downloaded from Hugging Face~\cite{HuggingFace}.
+The first six code LLMs were downloaded from Hugging Face~\cite{HuggingFace}.
 For LLMs with Python-specific versions available, we utilized those versions to improve completion results for Python functions.
-Consequently, the versions used for CodeGen and CodeLlama were \texttt{CodeGen-\{350M,2B,6B\}-mono} and \texttt{CodeLlama-7b-Python-hf}, which were fine-tuned on additional Python corpora.
-For DeepSeek and StarCoder2, the versions employed were \texttt{deepseek-coder-1.3b-instruct} and \texttt{starcoder2-3b}, respectively.
-For the general purpose LLM, \ie GPT-3.5, we queried the model via its official online APIs~\cite{OpenAIAPI}, using the \texttt{gpt-3.5-turbo} version released in January 2024.
+Consequently, the versions used for CodeGen and CodeLlama were \textit{CodeGen-\{350M,2B,6B\}-mono}~and \textit{CodeLlama-7b-Python-hf}, which were~fine-tuned~on~additional Python corpora.
+For DeepSeek and StarCoder2, the versions employed were \textit{deepseek-coder-1.3b-instruct},~\textit{starcoder2-3b}, respectively.
+For the general purpose LLM, \ie GPT-3.5, we queried the model via its official online APIs~\cite{OpenAIAPI}, using the \textit{gpt-3.5-turbo} version released in January 2024.

 For the six LLMs specifically tailored for code-related tasks, \ie three versions of CodeGen, DeepSeek, StarCoder2, and CodeLlama, the constructed prompts can be directly fed into the models to generate completions.
-Meanwhile, for the general-purpose GPT-3.5, we provided an instruction to ensure accurate code completion for the constructed prompts.
+Meanwhile, for the general-purpose GPT-3.5, we provided an instruction to specify the task, preventing the model from performing beyond code completion.
 The instruction was: \emph{``Complete and output the next line for the following Python function: {$pmpt$}''}.
 For all these LLMs, we utilized greedy decoding (\ie choosing the token with highest possibility at each decoding step) to generate one completion for each prompt in $\mathcal{O}$ or $\mathcal{U}$.
 The maximal output token limit was set to 50.
 The greedy decoding for GPT-3.5 was implemented through setting the temperature parameter to 0.

-Formally, the procedure of LLM-based completion is defined as:
+The procedure of LLM-based completion is defined as: